Trump vows to bring drug prices 'way down'

 Immediately, shares of or drug and biotech companies -- Pfizer (PFE), Merck (MRK), Amgen (AMGN), Mylan (MYL) and several others -- fell.

-It's not immediately clear what exactly Trump's tweet means, what he will propose, and whether any plans to tackle drug pricing will be part of the new healthcare bill Republicans in Congress have crafted that aims to repeal and replace the Affordable Care Act -- aka Obamacare.
+It's not clear what exactly Trump's tweet means, what he will propose, and whether any plans to tackle drug pricing will be part of the new health care bill Republicans in Congress have crafted that aims to repeal and replace the Affordable Care Act -- aka Obamacare.

-The White House was not immediately available for additional comments and clarifications about Trump's tweet.
+The White House did not respond to a request for additional comments and clarifications about Trump's tweet.

 As of Tuesday morning, the official @POTUS Twitter account had not yet retweeted the original tweet, which came from the president's personal @realdonaldtrump account.

-But @POTUS did tweet about the new Republican healthcare bill, saying that it was "out for review and negotiation" and adding that "#ObamaCare is a complete and total disaster" which is "imploding fast!"
+But @POTUS did tweet about the new Republican health care bill, saying that it was "out for review and negotiation" and adding that "#ObamaCare is a complete and total disaster" which is "imploding fast!"

 This is also not the first time that Trump has bashed drugmakers for high prices.